-Council has adopted a Pensioner Rates Concession Policy in accordance with section 120(1)(a) of the Local Government Regulation 2012 that grants certain pensioners who own and occupy their property as their principal place of residence, a concession of 85% of the general rate, with a maximum limit as resolved as part of council's annual budget.
-A pro-rata concession applies when they receive a part pension.
+Council has adopted a Pensioner Rates Concession Policy in accordance with section 120(1)(a) of the Local Government Regulation 2012 that grants certain pensioners who own and occupy their property as their principal place of residence, a concession of 85% of the general rate, with a maximum limit as resolved as part of Council's annual budget.
+A pro-rata concession applies to rate ratepayers who receive a part pension.
 Council's Pensioner Rates Concession Policy outlines the details of eligibility and application of this concession.
-Any pensioner concession allowed in the financial year will be reversed if rates and charges due for the financial year are not paid in full by 31st May 2019.
+Any pensioner concession allowed in the financial year will be reversed if rates and charges due for the financial year are not paid in full by 31st May 2020.